 In the past, demand for our paper products declined and pulp prices and demand decreased during times of global economic recession.
-Economic recession, sovereign debt crises and other macro-economic events have in the past led, and may in future lead, to slower economic activity, inflation and deflation concerns, reduced corporate profits, reduced or cancelled capital spending, adverse business conditions and liquidity concerns resulting in significant recessionary pressures, increased unemployment and lower business and consumer confidence.
+Economic recession, sovereign debt crises and other macro economic events have in the past led, and may in future lead, to slower economic activity, inflation and deflation concerns, reduced corporate profits, reduced or cancelled capital spending, adverse business conditions and liquidity concerns resulting in significant recessionary pressures, increased unemployment and lower business and consumer confidence.

-The outlook for the world economy is currently subject to significant uncertainty, particularly in light of the impact of the ongoing Covid-19 pandemic, which may lead to prolonged periods of economic uncertainty, downturn, recession or depression in many of the countries in which we and our customers operate.
-Renewed waves or the discovery of new strains of Covid-19 may adversely affect global growth.
+The outlook for the world economy is currently subject to significant uncertainty, which may lead to prolonged periods of economic uncertainty, downturn, recession or depression in many of the countries in which we and our customers operate.
 A significant risk remains that measures taken by governments and central banks may not prevent the global economy from further decline.
 Any such downturn, recession or depression could have a material adverse effect on our business, results of operations and financial condition.
 We cannot predict the timing, duration or effect of any other downturn in the economy that may occur in the future.
 These economic risks and others that we may not anticipate could adversely affect the group's business, results of operations, financial condition or prospects.